ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Availability and Licensing
 The data must be:
 1. Free of cost;
 1. Available for unrestricted use that meets current ClimateData/CCCS data distribution policies.
 Data must be available for commercial use where commercial fees relate specifically to added value (e.g. reformatting/reorganizing/aggregation, advanced interpretation, integration into risk assessments, etc.) and not to data resale.
-Licensing that meets this data standard requirement includes (but is not limited to) the Creative Commons Attribution 4.0 International Public License , and for data produced by ECCC, the License Agreement for Use of Environment and Climate Change Canada Data.
+Licensing that meets this data standard requirement includes (but is not limited to) the [Creative Commons Attribution 4.0 International Public] License(https://creativecommons.org/licenses/by/4.0/legalcode), and for data produced by ECCC, the [License Agreement for Use of Environment and Climate Change Canada Data](https://climate.weather.gc.ca/prods_servs/attachment1_e.html).

 ### Provenance and Reproducibility
 The data must be
 1. Versioned using a consistent tracking protocol (e.g. [Semantic Versioning (semver)](semver.org) that identifies major/minor data revisions, for data versions hosted both at CCCS and elsewhere.
-Enumerated data versions must be associated with at a minimum the following:
+Enumerated data versions must be associated with at a minimum the following [World Meteorological Organization WMO-suggested items](https://library.wmo.int/doc_num.php?explnum_id=7867):
    1. The time at which the data was produced;
    1. Who (at the individual and organizational level) produced and is responsible for the data;
    1. What sources (e.g. models, observational instruments, etc.) the data was derived from;